The most beautiful antiques market in Tuscany

 The most beautiful walled town in Tuscany, Lucca is a compact gem protected by a remarkably intact set of 16th-17th century ramparts which you can walk around.
 The town is famous for its Romanesque churches, several of which have magnificent façades.
 The Duomo of San Martino is such a building and it also houses the celebrated tomb of Ilaria del Carretto by Jacopo della Quercia.
 San Michele in Foro has a tall façade elaborately decorated with coloured marbles and carvings, while the that of San Frediano boasts a golden mosaic that glitters in the sun.
 Opera buffs must visit the Casa Puccini, birthplace of the town’s most famous son.

-If you need to take a break, there’s plenty to see nearby.
 The glorious Gothic church of Santa Croce with its frescoes by Giotto and where so many of Florence most illustrious citizens are buried lies a few minutes walk away.
 The little-visited but fascinating Museo Horne, with its eclectic collection of art, furniture and objéts is located just south of piazza Santa Croce, and across the Arno lies the newly-opened green oasis of the Parco Bardini.